Mehrnazkiani24/TicTacToe/README.md

 ## User Story

 As a player I want to play a game of Tic Tac Toe with another player in real-time, so that i can enjoy a nice game.
 As a player I want to be able to creat a new room so that I can invite other players.
 As a player I want to be able to see whose turn it is.

+ ## Game Mechanics
+ Turn system (only one player at a time click tile to put X or O) Assign one player to go first and to X or O display winner/loser.

 ## Prerequisites